StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ---

-# 5. Clone this fit repository in you CloudShell window
+# 5. Clone this git repository in you CloudShell window to access the terraform scripts

 ```